Canal i: History

 The idea to create Canal i dates back to 2004 when Ruperti purchased Puma TV, however, the project was delayed until 2006.
 Canal i aims to provide a fair and balanced news programming that does not have any political affiliations.
 Some of Canal i's presenters include Carlos Escarrá, a pro-Chávez congressperson and member of the United Socialist Party of Venezuela, and Julio Borges, the leader of Justice First, the second largest opposition party.

+On March 13, 2020, the channel, along with others in the country, experienced interruptions in its broadcast signal and on cable operators due to the VENESAT-1 satellite going out of orbit, which was announced on March 25 of that year.

+In September 2023, Canal I became the official broadcaster of the Tiburones de La Guaira baseball team, after the team was acquired by Ruperti.
+That same year, the channel debuted its coverage of the Venezuelan Professional Baseball League, and in 2024, it broadcast the 2024 Caribbean Series.

+At the beginning of 2025, the channel changed its terrestrial broadcast frequencies in Caracas and Maracaibo, from channel 55 to channel 29, and from channel 53 to channel 43, respectively.